beego/beedoc/en-US/module/toolbox.md

 	| /api/user/astaxie                                 | POST       |  1               | 12.00us          | 12.00us          | 12.00us          | 12.00us          |
 	| /api/user/xiemengjun                              | POST       |  1               | 13.00us          | 13.00us          | 13.00us          | 13.00us          |

-## Task
+## Tasks

-Task works very similarly to a cron job.
-Task is used to run a job outside the normal request/response cycle.
+Tasks work very similarly to cron jobs.
+Tasks are used to run a job outside the normal request/response cycle.
 These can be adhoc or scheduled to run regularly.
-E.g.: reporting memory and goroutine status or triggering GC or cleaning up log files by timing.
+Examples include: Reporting memory and goroutine status, periodically triggering GC or cleaning up log files at fixed intervals.

+### Creating a new Task

 To initialize a task implement [https://godoc.org/github.com/astaxie/beego/toolbox#NewTask](toolbox.NewTask):